GJeannin0/SebastienFeser.github.io/index.md

 - **Aos Alignment:** xyzwxyzwxyzwxyzw
 - **SoA Alignment:** xxxxyyyyzzzzwwww

-Every FourQuaternions will be stocked in an Array in the code, this is then an Array of Structures.
+Every FourQuaternion will be stocked in an Array in the code, this is then an Array of Structures.

 So combining these two values, it creates an Array of Structures of Array.

-This is how I decided to implement my AoSoA:

 ![](FourQuaternionsAoSoA.png)

 ## Intel Intrinsics
-To do the functions with these arrays, I’ll have to use the Intel intrinsic instructions, which are C style functions that provide access to many Intel instructions without the need to write assembly code.
+To do the functions with these arrays, I’ll have to use the Intel Intrinsic instructions, which are C style functions that provide access to many Intel instructions without the need to write assembly code.

-Since I decided to use the **Dot** function as a test, let’s look at how it looks like in the *FourQuaternion*:
+Since I decided to use the **Dot** function as a test, let’s look at how it looks like in the *FourQuaternion* Struct:
 ```cpp
 static inline std::array<float, 4> Dot(FourQuaternion q1, FourQuaternion q2)
 	{